-Now 39 and retired from playing Paul delivers training and keynote speeches about mental performance and personal effectiveness.
+Now retired from playing Paul delivers training and keynote speeches about mental performance and personal effectiveness.
 He has published a book on the subject called, ‘The Stupid Footballer is Dead: Insights into the mind of a professional footballer’ and has recently returned from a speaking tour of the United States.
 On top of all this Paul works as a football pundit for Sky, BT, BBC & Talksport.

 NIC: First of all, take us way back.
 How does a kid from Belfast end up getting picked up by a Premier League side and what are your early memories of that time?

 Paul: Like most young kids, I grew up kicking the ball about with friends in in the street.
 Then when I was about 9 or 10 I started playing for my primary school, St John the Baptist.
 We won virtually all of our games in P7.
 My dad was working at Ford in Finaghy (south Belfast) at the time and was approached by a guy called Jimmy Kerr who used to be one of the managers at Lisburn Youth.

 At my first training session there were some scouts watching.
 Jimmy McAlinden who’s a pretty famous guy who used to play for Belfast Celtic, he was scouting for Liverpool at the time.
 He was in his 70s and the scout for Spurs at the time was a guy called Robbie Walker who’s one of my best friends now.